lyoshenka/betterGB/README.markdown

 Feature Requests
 ----------------

-Want something that this extension doesn't do yet?
+Is there something you wish the bookmarklet did that it doesn't do right now?
 File an issue, submit a pull request, or shoot me a message.
+I'm usually pretty responsive.